-4.10 Once an amendment or revocation has taken place, the local authority should submit the order to the Scottish Government for information.
+4.16 Once an amendment or revocation of an AQMA has taken place, the local authority should submit the order to the Scottish Government for information.
 Local authorities should also notify SEPA and other statutory consultees and publicise the amendment or revocation widely through local media so as to ensure that the public and local businesses are fully aware of the situation.
+These notifications should take place within one month of the amendment or revocation of the AQMA order coming into effect.